devlaming/mgreml/README.md

 :warning: **when using options such as `--restricted-genetic-model` and `--genetic-model`, it is your own responsibility to ensure the restricted model is nested with respect to the other model.** `mgreml` only inspects nestedness superficially.
 The best way to allow `mgreml` to assert nestedness is to appropriately label the factors in both models.

+### Estimation reinitialisation

 By default, `mgreml` will not store any intermediate results.
 However, using the `--store-iter` option, users can specify every how many iterations they want the current parameter estimates to be stored.
-E.g. `--store-iter 10` will cause `mgreml` to store estimates every ten iterations.
+E.g. `--store-iter 10` will make `mgreml` store estimates every ten iterations.
 The estimates will be stored in a so-called `.pkl` with a prefix a set by the `--out` option.
 This `.pkl` file contains the model specification as well as the estimates of that model in a given iteration.

 Such a `.pkl` file can also be used to reinitialise `mgreml` e.g. if you accidentally switched off your computer halfway through an analysis.
 For instance